Cherry Shrimp Molting Problems: How To Deal With Those?

 Do shrimps eat their molt?

-Shrimps do eat their molt as it is a rich source of calcium and other minerals.
-That’s why it is recommended to leave the molted exoskeleton in the tank and not take it out.
+Shrimps eat their molt, which is a rich source of calcium and other minerals.
+That’s why it is recommended that they leave the molted exoskeleton in the tank and not remove it.

 How often do neocaridina shrimp molt?

-Neocaridina shrimp molt every 3 to 4 weeks in healthy conditions, but younger shrimp will molt more often due to how fast they grow, perhaps every 1 or 2 weeks.
+Neocaridina shrimp molt every 3 to 4 weeks in healthy conditions, but younger shrimp molt more often due to their fast growth, perhaps every 1 or 2 weeks.

 What does a shrimp molt look like?